MathewKJ2048/catalyst/README.md

 where "AlloyModelSetTools" can be replaced by "RecreateModelSet" or "ExtractModels" depending on which script you want to run.

+Note that the command `java` needs to be bound to version 11.
+For linux users, this can be accomplished via the `update-java-alternatives` command. `java --version` reveals the current version, and `update-java-alternatives --list` shows the available versions.

 #### Method 2: Separate Compilation and Run

 ##### Building the Script